Chart Color Schemes

 An assessment of population growth drivers in Blackburn North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Blackburn North as of November 2025 is estimated at around 7,782.
-This figure reflects an increase of 155 people since the 2021 Census, which recorded a population of 7,627 in the Blackburn North statistical area (Lv2).
-The latest resident population estimate for Blackburn North, based on AreaSearch's examination of ERP data released by the ABS in June 2024 and validation of new addresses since the Census date, is 7,696.
-This equates to a density ratio of 2,871 persons per square kilometer, placing Blackburn North (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 96.0% of overall population gains during recent periods for this area.
+As per AreaSearch's analysis using ABS population updates and validated new addresses, the estimated population of Blackburn North was around 7,782 as of February 2026.
+This figure reflects an increase of 155 people (approximately 2%) since the Census in 2021, which recorded a population of 7,627.
+AreaSearch's estimate is based on a resident population of 7,696 from June 2024 ERP data and an additional 17 validated new addresses since the Census date.
+This results in a population density ratio of approximately 2,871 persons per square kilometer, placing Blackburn North in the upper quartile compared to other locations assessed by AreaSearch.
+The primary driver for this growth was overseas migration, contributing around 96% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusting them using weighted aggregation methods to estimate population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Blackburn North (SA2) is expected to grow by 867 persons to the year 2041, reflecting a gain of 15.1% in total over the 17-year period, based on aggregated SA2-level projections.
+Based on these projections, Blackburn North is expected to experience a population increase slightly below the national median statistical area average by 2041.
+The suburb is projected to gain an additional 856 persons by this year, reflecting a total growth of approximately 15.1% over the 17-year period.

 Frequently Asked Questions - Population